UltimateTimmeh/r-daily-programmer/README.md

         reddit_username: John_Smith
         name: John Smith
         age: 50

-    (The output has been appended to the file 'dailyprogrammer/output/001e_example_output.txt')
+*(Note: The output that is printed at the end of this challenge should also have been appended to the file `dailyprogrammer/output/001e_example_output.txt`)*

 **Info about challenge status**